Random forest: Permutation importance

-To measure the importance of the -th feature after training, the values of the -th feature are permuted among the training data and the out-of-bag error is again computed on this perturbed data set.
-The importance score for the -th feature is computed by averaging the difference in out-of-bag error before and after the permutation over all trees.
+After training, the values of the feature are permuted in the out-of-bag samples and the out-of-bag error is again computed on this perturbed data set.
+The importance for the feature is computed by averaging the difference in out-of-bag error before and after the permutation over all trees.
 The score is normalized by the standard deviation of these differences.

 Features which produce large values for this score are ranked as more important than features which produce small values.
 The statistical definition of the variable importance measure was given and analyzed by Zhu et al.